 Using the spoon, fill the peppers with cheese filling.
 Then roll the cheese side (top) in bread crumbs.
 Finally, place them bread-crumbs up on the baking sheet.

 Place in the oven to bake for 15 minutes.

 Strip off the gloves and thoroughly wash your hands again.
 It is now safe to touch your face.

 This part will happen fast, so pay attention!
 After 15 minutes baking, switch your oven to broil.
 Your oven should automatically set itself for its maximum heat setting.
 Move the baking sheet to broiling position, about 4″ below the broiling element, BRIEFLY and KEEP WATCH!
 When the poppers are toasty-brown on top, remove promptly, place on top of stove, and let cool for a couple minutes.
+Turn off the oven!
 Transfer to a serving dish and enjoy!